-Director and faculty in the American Literature & Cultural Studies section and faculty in the Centre for Critical & Cultural Theory/Inter-cultural Studies; Erik Sherman Roraback was born in Seattle, USA, and teaches critical theory (from Spinoza-Leibniz-Schelling-Kant-Hegel to Benjamin-Adorno-Luhmann to Bataille-Blanchot and after), theoretical psychoanalysis (from Freud-Lacan-Zizek and after) as well as classes on commodity culture/experience and on the philosophical baroque, international cinema (Griffith, Keaton, German Expressionism, Italian neo-realism, American Film Noir, French New Wave, Das Neue Kino, American Neo-Noir, etc.), Henry James, Shakespeare-Orson Welles, Joyce’s Finnegans Wake, Pynchon, and U.S. literature in Charles University and in FAMU (The Academy of Performing Arts, Film and TV School) at Prague.
+Director and faculty in the American Literature and Cultural-Studies section and faculty in the Centre for Critical and Cultural Theory; Erik Sherman Roraback was born in Seattle, USA, and teaches critical theory (from Spinoza-Leibniz-Schelling-Kant-Hegel to Benjamin-Adorno-Luhmann to Bataille-Blanchot and after), theoretical psychoanalysis (from Freud-Lacan-Zizek and after) as well as classes on commodity culture/experience and on the philosophical baroque, international cinema (Griffith, Keaton, German Expressionism, Italian neo-realism, American Film Noir, French New Wave, Das Neue Kino, American Neo-Noir, etc.), Henry James, Shakespeare-Orson Welles, Joyce’s Finnegans Wake, Pynchon, and U.S. literature in Charles University and in FAMU (The Academy of Performing Arts, Film and TV School) at Prague.
 He holds a D.Phil. from the University of Oxford (thesis examiners Terry Eagleton, Oxford and Maud Ellmann, Cambridge) where he first taught tutorials for Magdalen College and for Mansfield College, and a B.A. from Pomona College (Cum Laude in English); he has also been Visiting Professor in the Université de Provence (2005).
 Erik Roraback has also been a Visiting Erasmus Scholar multiple times at the University of Winchester, UK (2012-present) a Visiting Researcher at the University of Constance in Germany (2004-14), and a Visiting Scholar in the English Department at the University of Washington-Seattle, USA (2015-present).
 In December 2014 he was awarded a five-year University Visiting Research Fellowship in the Faculty of Arts at the University of Winchester.
 As a visiting D.Phil. student, he also studied for six months in the E.N.S. and attended the 1995 Seminar of Jacques Derrida in the E.H.E.S.S at Paris on a French government grant, and spent one academic year in the University of Western Australia on a Rotary Foundation Graduate Ambassadorial Scholarship.
-Erik Roraback is the author of 70 conference papers or guest lectures in 15 countries worldwide in Europe (Aix-en-Provence, Brno, Budapest, Cardiff, Constance, Cork, Dublin, Freiburg, Helsinki, London, Nicosia, Olomouc, Oxford, Paris, Prague, Szeged, Tours, Trieste, Vienna and Winchester), in the Middle East (Tel Aviv), in Russia (Moscow and St. Petersburg) and in the United States (Evergreen State College-Olympia, K-State-Manhattan and Newport); he has 40 chapters in scholarly books or articles in scholarly journals published or forthcoming in Europe (Czech Republic, France, Germany, UK) and in the United States (Continuum Publishing Company, Interdisciplinary Literary Studies: A Journal of Theory and Criticism, Pynchon Notes,, etc.), and has published three books, The Dialectics of Late Capital and Power: James, Balzac and Critical Theory (Cambridge Scholars, UK, 2007, xviii + 312pp., 1 ill.), The Philosophical Baroque: On Autopoietic Modernities (Leiden/Boston: Brill, 2017, xvi + 295pp., 3 ill.) and The Power of the Impossible: On Community and the Creative Life (Winchester/Washington DC: IFF, 2018, x + 384pp., 3 ill.).
-He is currently preparing for publication a book length monograph on forms of cinematic capital and their relation to forms of movement and circulation in narrative cinema of the C20, and has another incubating treatise on Shakespeare.
+Erik Roraback is the author of 70 conference papers or guest lectures in 15 countries worldwide in Europe (Aix-en-Provence, Brno, Budapest, Cardiff, Constance, Cork, Dublin, Freiburg, Helsinki, London, Nicosia, Olomouc, Oxford, Paris, Prague, Szeged, Tours, Trieste, Vienna and Winchester), in the Middle East (Tel Aviv), in Russia (Moscow and St. Petersburg) and in the United States (Evergreen State College-Olympia, K-State-Manhattan and Newport); he has published 40 book chapters in scholarly mongraphs or articles in scholarly journals or volumes in Europe (Czech Republic, France, Germany, UK) and in the United States (Continuum Publishing Company, Interdisciplinary Literary Studies: A Journal of Theory and Criticism, Pynchon Notes,, etc.), and also he has published three books, The Dialectics of Late Capital and Power: James, Balzac and Critical Theory (Cambridge Scholars, UK, 2007, xviii + 312pp., 1 ill.), The Philosophical Baroque: On Autopoietic Modernities (Leiden/Boston: Brill, 2017, xvi + 295pp., 3 ill.) and The Power of the Impossible: On Community and the Creative Life (Winchester/Washington DC: IFF, 2018, x + 384pp., 3 ill.).
+He is currently preparing for publication a book length monograph on forms of cinematic capital and their relation to forms of movement, circulation and thought in narrative cinema of the C20, and has another incubating treatise on Shakespeare.

 Erik Roraback welcomes thesis proposals in the following areas: